 I had seen this in the past and (I think incorrectly) assumed it meant that she could only transfer rewards between the Venture and VentureOne accounts.
 However, when she goes to her Venture account and chooses to move rewards to one of her own accounts, this is what she sees:

 Note that it says her Spark Cash card is not eligible.
 In other words, she can’t convert Venture miles to her Spark Cash card.
 However, in the opposite direction, it does not indicate that her Venture accounts are not eligible — leading me to believe that converting cash back earned on a Spark Cash card to miles would work.
 If she hadn’t cashed out her Spark Cash rewards for a check yesterday, we would have tested this out.
 However, it appears to me very likely that it would work.
 That’s huge because we sometimes see very big bonuses on the Spark side — being able to convert a $1,000 or $2,000 Spark Cash bonus into 100K or 200K miles would be huge.
-Furthermore, spending on the Spark Cash would make more sense than spending on a Venture card because the Spark Cash card would give the flexibility of redeeming rewards for straight cash (not only to erase travel purchases) or convert to miles.
+Furthermore, spending on the Spark Cash would make more sense than spending on a Venture card because the Spark Cash card would give the flexibility of redeeming rewards for straight cash (not only to reimburse travel purchases) or convert to miles.
 As my wife has a Spark Cash card with a lower grandfathered annual fee, it would also be cheaper for us to maintain a Spark Cash and VentureOne card.

 It’s possible that this won’t work for everyone